IcaroLu1z/BRGPCSGraph/README.md

 ## Repository Contents

 - `data/`: Folder for storing data files.
 The dataset used in this study can be downloaded [here](https://docs.google.com/spreadsheets/d/1aDyvwiUHiDZre47Z0AOml0D7gS17mgfFFbqSJ6Svi64/export?format=csv&gid=716386560).
-- `notebooks/`: Jupyter notebooks containing the steps for data processing, node embedding generation, and pattern analysis.
 - `src/`: Scripts for preprocessing data, running Node2Vec, and applying clustering algorithms.
 - `results/`: Outputs of the analysis, including visualizations and pattern clusters.